aardvark-platform/fablish/README.md

 Fablish-hmr [[4]] provides webpack-style [[5]] interactive programming by utilizing F# compiler services.
 The following video shows off this feature: [youtube video on hmr](https://www.youtube.com/watch?v=if5Natbyx0s&feature=youtu.be)

-## How to contribute

-Note that this project is at a very early stage of development.
-Still, any help in building rich user-interface libraries is welcome ;)

  [1]: https://guide.elm-lang.org/architecture/

  [2]: http://fable.io/fable-arch/